AmDrpvv/2K20-DHMBD-brewCrew/README.md

 # brew crew

-A flutter app used to get the coffee preferecnce info among a small group of people.
+A flutter app used to get the coffee preference info among a small group of people.

 User can update their preference from their device and the info gets updated in realtime in all devices.